kaosagnt/ansible-everyday/README.md

 See: https://docs.ansible.com/ansible/2.5/plugins/callback.html

 Modern Ansible seems to be split into pieces.
 Ansible Core no longer contains the callbacks.
-You may nee to run the following to install them.
+You may need to run the following to install them.

 	ansible-galaxy collection install community.general
 	ansible-galaxy collection list